tulika105/AI_pdf_summarizer/README.md

 - Uploads a PDF (supports files with text only).
 - Extracts only the text (ignores images without OCR).
 - Uses LangChain with Mistral-8x7B to generate a summary.
-- Presents the summary in an easy-to-read format through Gradio web interface.
+- Presents the summary in an easy-to-read format through the Gradio web interface.
 - This project is deployed on Hugging Face Spaces, making it accessible without installation.

 # 🛠️ Technologies & Frameworks Used